The EJBCA framework for timer services handles procedures that run on a timely basis. The following services types are available:

 The renew CA service can be used to automatically renew CAs that are about to expire.
 This might be used for SubCAs that are valid only short periods of time.
 The specific settings are:

-CAs to Check: Which CAs should be checked, and renewed if they are about to expire.
+CAs to Check: CAs to be checked and renewed if they are about to expire.

 For CAs using soft keystores and not using the default password, auto-activation is required.